 The apostrophe is used:

-- To indicate the omission of some letter or letters from a words.
+To indicate the omission of some letter or letters from a word.

 - Horse’s tail